Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-## trade legend

-put a collapsible legend at bottom of trade page explaining trade stages and escrow stages, with buyer, seller roles, things that can go wrong, etc.

 ## Trade Page

 - if I'm going to update via RPC on the state of the escrow at any given time, do I need listener?
 Do I need to be checking the API?
 Normalize that.